Our Brains Treat Daily Stress Like Lion Attacks — and That’s Making Us Sick

 “In our primitive state, we were well adapted to deal with acute stress, dodging or confronting predators.
 Every now and then, a lion would appear, and we were ready to defend ourselves or flee,” Shaw noted.
 He explained that such efforts ensured survival but came at a high cost, requiring long recovery periods.

-Today’s struggle for survival inflicts even greater damage on people, leading to declines in , autoimmune diseases, and decreased fertility, among other issues.
-These are primarily linked to stress caused by modern life in bustling urban environments, according to Science Alert.
+Today’s struggle for survival inflicts even greater damage on people, leading to declines in physical health, increases in autoimmune disease, and decreased fertility, among other issues.
+These problems are primarily linked to stress caused by modern life in bustling urban environments, according to Science Alert.

 The study provides evidence of low physical fitness among urban dwellers, a connection between air pollution and brain damage, and a correlation between weakened immune systems and industrial environments.

-Numerous factors contributing to —from artificial lighting to microplastic exposure—combined with sedentary lifestyles, are harming our health in various ways, the scientists emphasized in their report.
+Numerous factors — from artificial lighting to microplastic exposure — combined with sedentary lifestyles, are harming our health in various ways, the scientists emphasized in their report.

 “Whether it’s a difficult conversation with a partner or boss, or the noise of traffic, your stress response system reacts almost as if lions are attacking you one after another.
 As a result, the nervous system responds extremely vigorously but never truly recovers,” Shaw remarked.

-“We have made numerous revolutionary advancements in healthcare, technology, and our understanding of the world, yet as a species, we are more anxious and prone to depression than our ancestors,” the anthropologists asserted.
+“We have made numerous revolutionary advancements in healthcare, technology, and our understanding of the world, yet as a species, we are more anxious and prone to depression than our ancestors,” the anthropologists wrote.

 How Can We Combat This?

-The research duo recalled numerous studies showing that time spent in nature, or even just looking at pictures of landscapes, can improve physical and mental health.
+The pair pointed to studies showing that time spent in nature, or even just looking at pictures of landscapes, can improve physical and mental health.

-Interestingly, considering evolution, being in nature remains a goal for humanity.
-This gives us some clues on how to tackle the issues raised in this study.
-Shaw and Longman believe that additional measures are needed to preserve in urban environments, protect natural landscapes, and create places where people can truly relax.
+Considering our evolution, being in nature still matters to people.
+That gives us some clues for addressing the issues raised in this study.
+Shaw and Longman believe that additional measures are needed to preserve nature in urban environments, protect natural landscapes, and create places where people can truly relax.

 The findings of the study were published in the journal Biological Reviews.